+- 4543.
+Diagnosis and Clinical Management in Speech-Language Pathology.
+(3).
+Pr., junior standing or permission of instructor, and COMM 3500 (or taken concurrently).
+Evaluation and clinical management of speech-language disorders with emphasis on assessment techniques and therapeutic principles and processes.
+Should be taken concurrently with COMM 4912. - 4560.
+Speech and Hearing Science (3).Introduction to the normal aspects of speech, language, and hearing, including physiological aspects of speech, acoustics of speech sounds, speech perception, research tools, and evolutionary aspects of language and speech. - 4570.
+Neurophysiological Aspects of Communication Disorders (3).
+Pr., junior standing or permission of instructor, and COMM 3500 (or taken concurrently).
+Introduction to anatomy and physiology of the brain and nervous system.
+Relationship between neuroscience and communication disorders and hearing. - 4600.
+Introduction to Audiology and Hearing Disorders (3).
+Pr., junior standing.
 Principles of auditory reception, the hearing mechanisim, and the problems involved in measuring, evaluating, and conserving hearing.
 Types and causes of auditory disorders; basic principles of special auditory tests for site of lesion.
-Must be taken concurrently with COMM 4914.

-- 4620.
-Aural Rehabilitation, Habilitation, and Hearing Conservation (3).
+Should be taken concurrently with COMM 4914. - 4620.
+Aural Habilitation, Rehabilitation, and Hearing Conservation (3).
 Pr., junior standing.
 Rehabilitation of aurally handicapped children and adults with emphasis on auditory training, speech reading, and hearing aids.
-Must be taken concurrently with COMM 4914. - 4710.
+Should be taken concurrently with COMM 4914. - 4710.
 Mass Communication Theory (3).
-Pr., COMM 2100 and juniorstanding.
-A study of the major concepts in mass communication theory.
+Pr., COMM 2100 and junior standing.A study of the major concepts in mass communication theory.
 Review of literature and theories on effects of mass media on individuals, groups, and institutions in society. - 4720.
 Critical Issues in Mass Media (3).
 Pr., COMM 2100.
 Critical analysis of the purpose, functions, and effects of the mass media, with emphasis on ethical issues. - 4733.
 Multimedia I (3).
-Pr., COMM 2713 or equivalent.Using computers for interactive communication including movement, graphics, and sound.
+Pr., COMM 2713 or equivalent.

+Using computers for interactive communication including movement, graphics, and sound.
 Introduces authoring tools, assembly of programs, macromedia, and graphics. - 4740.
 Print Media Advertising (3).
 Pr., MKTG 4320, junior standing or permission of instructor.
+Principles and processes in evaluating and using print media for advertising.